-Swapping bad carbs like refined sugars, rice, and processed food(flavoured yoghurts, sweetened cereals) with the good ones like fruits, vegetables, and whole grains helps.
+Swapping bad carbs like refined sugars, rice, and processed food(flavoured yoghurts, sweetened cereals) with good ones like fruits, vegetables, and whole grains helps.
 This would help in preventing normal glucose levels to spike and will keep your metabolism steady.

 2. Eat in small portions:

-Managing portions in gestational diabetes is a must.
+Managing portions of gestational diabetes is a must.
 It is advised to consume 6 small meals instead of 3 large meals a day.
 Opt for healthy snacks every 2-4 hours to prevent sugar fluctuations.

 3. Get involved in activities: